vuthuyduong/dnabarcoder/README.md

 ../../dnabarcoder.py distribution -i CBSITS.fasta -c CBSITS.current.classification -ranks class,order,family,genus,species

 where ranks are the classification ranks that we are interested in.
-Next to a text file containing output information, a figure is generated as follows:
+Next to an output text file containing output information, a figure is generated as follows:

 <img src="https://github.com/vuthuyduong/dnabarcoder/blob/master/images/CBSITS.distribution.png" width="300" height="300">